New York City Truck Accident Lawyer

 With trucks weighing up to 80,000 pounds, the damage to vehicles, property, and people can be catastrophic.
 Truck and van accidents not only result in physical injuries or death, but can also be the cause of lost wages, enormous medical bills, and significant emotional trauma.

-This is why victims of truck accidents demand the attention of the Brooklyn truck accident lawyers at Koenigsberg & Associates Law Offices to champion their rights and help them obtain the maximum money awards or settlements they are entitled to.
+This is why victims of truck accidents demand the attention of the New York City truck accident lawyers at Koenigsberg & Associates Law Offices to champion their rights and help them obtain the maximum money awards or settlements they are entitled to.